Balmukund-Maurya/Python-Script-for-taking-Screenshot/README.md

 # Python-Script-for-taking-Screenshot
-This script is written in python for the purpose taking Screenshot of full Screen.
-Requirements : PyAutoGUI library
-Installation Command : pip install PyAutoGUI
+This script is written in python for the purpose taking Screenshot of full Screen. <br>Requirements : PyAutoGUI library <br>Installation Command : pip install PyAutoGUI